-When I used to run a frugal blog I was sending out pitch letters to companies all the time.
+When I ran a blog I was sending out pitch letters to companies all the time.
 I remember my first letter was so choppy.. unprofessional and just plain horrible, there’s no surprise that I never got any response from it!

-Over the years though I realized what companies wanted and what worked on getting a reaction or email back from them.
-The letter isn’t about you or your site, the letter should be about THEM!
-Because if you think about it… companies really don’t care that your readers want free stuff (they actually DON’T want to hear that!) all they want to know is what the promotion you’re pitching can do for THEM.
+Over the years I realized what companies wanted and what worked on getting a reaction or email back from them.
+The pitch letter isn’t about you or your site, the letter should be about THEM!
+Because, if you think about it, companies really don’t care that your readers want free stuff (they actually DON’T want to hear that!) all they want to know is what the promotion you’re pitching can do for their brand.

-If your numbers are low try to focus on other areas like the types of readers you have, if they’re loyal, how many shop through your posts, etc etc. Page views or Facebook fan numbers don’t always mean much, especially if only 5% of those fans are actually seeing your post.
+If your numbers are low, let your pitch letter focus on other areas like the types of readers you have, if they’re loyal, how many shop through your posts, etc etc. Page views or Facebook fan numbers don’t always mean much, especially if only 5% of those fans are actually seeing your post.

 Make sure to include their product name, what you like about said product and include their company name at least once.
 This lets them know that you truly want to test THEIR product and not just one out of 10.. whoever replies to the mass email.

 7. Include a Media Kit Media Kits are a fantastic way to share details about your site and also express your personality with the company.
 You will want to include key factors like demographics, traffic, short bio. on you and your site, details on advertising and any policies you may have in place.
 Your Media Kit should not exceed one page, most companies do not want to read a novel just to find out about your site.
 Make your kit short, sweet and to the point!

 8. Include links to prior promotions/reviews You will want to include links to other product reviews, promotions, etc. that you have done in the past so the company can see what your work looks like.
 I suggest including up to three covering different types of items so the company can see how flexible and different each one is.